swimmio/docs.swimm.io/.swm/building-via-the-makefile.W8D2A.sw.md

 Lints & Static Analysis
 -----------------------

-For right now, we're not using any Markdown lints in the `📄 docs` `📄 src/pages` or `📄 blog` directories because there are still too many vague corner cases with MDX that can create confusion.
+For right now, we're not using any Markdown lints in the `📄 docs` `📄 src/pages` or `📄 changelog` directories because there are still too many vague corner cases with MDX that can create confusion.
 Non-devs on the marketing team might need to update or create content, and they shouldn't need to deal with weird behavior from seeing it work on the local dev server to seeing it break in production.
 MDX can sometimes break if a newline separator is missing, or other circumstances where automatic linting could create infuriating bugs.

 When MDX matures a bit more, we'll run lints for markdown.
 In the meantime, you can use whatever you want for JS & CSS.